UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

     - The system must activate the peer evaluation section after the assignment submission deadline.
   - Feedback Mechanism
     - Instructors must be able to provide feedback on student submissions, which students must be able to view.
-    - Students must be able to view feedback from Instructors as well as peers
+    - Students must be able to view feedback from Instructors as well as peers.

 - Peer Review Process
   - Peer Assignment Distribution